-Procedures for handling complaints under this policy have been established and will be made available on the MyCCC student portal policy page, the Human Resources policy page for employees, and on the public College website.
+Procedures for handling complaints under this policy have been established and will be made available on the MyCorning student resources page, and on the public College website.
 Complaint procedures define relevant definitions and procedures which may be used by students, employees, and/or third parties.
 Complaint policy and procedures include:

 Title IX and “Enough is Enough” specific policy and procedures:

 - Response for Sexual Violence and Other Misconduct

 - Posted Training – availability of materials, https://system.suny.edu/sci/postedtraining/

 - Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under Title IX Regulations

 - Decorum for Informal Grievance Process Hearings

 Policy and procedures for other types of discrimination and harassment